Resources/Recursos

 Implementing the WIDA ELD Standards Framework takes time and looks different across different contexts.
 While some educators are working with different grade-level content curricula, English language specialists may be working with language curricula focusing on a range of proficiency levels.
 When instructing multilingual learners, it is especially important that curricula strike a balance between content and language.
 Although it is tempting to start at the lesson level to begin implementation since it feels more manageable to start small, starting at the curricular level is more effective at building a yearlong, cohesive learning experience that builds on current knowledge and experiences and more intentionally towards new understandings and skills.
 This Focus Bulletin supports educators to take a genre-based approach to making decisions throughout all units of curricula that can both begin and deepen the alignment of the current academic curricula being used to the WIDA ELD Standards Framework.

 This Focus Bulletin centers on P.H.
-Miller School/Plano Early Learning to show how educators, families and community members collaborate to promote equitable transitions for multilingual children in grades PreK-3.
+Miller School/Plano Early Learning to show how educators, families and community members collaborate to promote strong transitions for multilingual children in grades PreK-3.
 It provides reflections and advice from educators.

 As teachers, staff and administrators in school buildings, district offices and educational agencies across the country, we play a critical role in responding to the individual needs of students in our teaching and learning settings.
 Trauma can be experienced by any student, but for those who are also learning English as an additional language or who are adjusting to a new culture, these experiences add another dimension of care to be addressed by educators.
 Through this focus bulletin, readers will be introduced to a research based guide for working with multilingual learners who may benefit from trauma informed practices, including discussions on special populations, the sharing of empowering and engaging strategies, a raising of awareness about prompting adverse behaviors, and building rapport across whole school, student and family networks.